gisgeolab/ARPA_Weather_plugin/README.md

 | `lat` | Latitude |

+### Exporting Time Series Data and Sensor Information
 List of exportable file:
 - Multipoint map layer containing the sensors information exportable in different formats: Geopackage (.gpkg), Shapefile ( .shp), CSV file (.csv);
 - Time-series in .csv format contanining dates and sensors id already ordered(according to selected parameters);
 - Sensors information for the selected provinces (sensors that are not functional anymore (Storico=S) are exported as well for completeness).

-### Exporting Time Series Data and Sensor Information
-You can export the time series data for the selected sensors in a CSV file, which can be used for further analysis or visualization in other tools.
-You can also export the selected sensors' information in a CSV file.
+## Examples

+Add some examples here

-## Use Cases??
+## Project LCZ-ODC
+Describe the program, why this plugin has been developed etc.

 ## Author